 Global Village Hawaii also offers youth and junior English language programs such as the Cambridge Young Learners of English Program (YLE) and the Cambridge Teen Learners of English Program (TLE).
-Recommended ages for YLE studentslobal Village Hawaii offers private and semi-private lessons to students of all ages, while the Teen Learnersof English Program is offered for international students of the ages 12 to 17 years old.
-Students must comply with the Department of Home- land Security and U.S. Department of State regulations and meet the required skill level necessary for entry into a particular course or level.
-Students are evaluated with placement tests or academic counseling (for special needs stu- dents) on the student's first day of school to determine the appropriate course and level.
+Recommended ages for YLE students are from 6 to 12 years old while the TLE is recommended for students of the ages 12 to 17 years old.
+Private and semi-private lessons are also available for youth and junior students.
+Students must comply with the Department of Homeland Security and U.S. Department of State regulations and meet the required skill level necessary for entry into a particular course or level.
+Students are evaluated with placement tests or academic counseling (for special needs students) on the student's first day of school to determine the appropriate course and level.
 Please see the below admission requirements for each course.